GNU Image Manipulation Program plugin¶

-Both GIMP and Glimpse are freely distributed programs for image retouching and manipulation, available for all operating systems.
+The GNU Image Manipulation Program is a freely distributed program for image retouching and manipulation, available for all operating systems.

 Installing this plug-in is very easy and requires copying one file in the right directory.

 Open thedialog from the main window of GIMP.